biggproject/biggdocs/Modelling.md

 * _Y_schedule_: <code>dict</code> A dict containing the alternative schedule for each Y households.

 ### Details:
 This function will analyze which households have to adapt their consumption to answer to the flexibility request based on the forecast and taking into account their preferences.
-Alternative schedules are created for these identified households taking into account the dynamic tariff and the amount of renewable energy available.
+Alternative schedules are created for these identified households considering the dynamic tariff and the amount of renewable energy available.